antxamp/UFOs/README.md

 With that being said, the two additional recommendations for future development I'd make to the Dana's webpage would be:

-  -  Adding a dropdown list to the input tables so the user can search through an active list that matches the data. (ex: city, state, country and shape).
+  -  Adding a dropdown list to the input tables so the user can search through an active list that matches the data. (example: when inputting for a shape it'll dropdown a list of available shapes to choose from for input).

   -  Adding an active community forum for users to discuss the topics of UFO sightings and conspiracies.